clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

    The first time you build the bundle, mixer will create a new OS version by taking your current upstream |CL| version and multiplying it by 1000.
-For example, if your upstream version is 21530, your custom version will be 21530000.
+For example, if your upstream version is 27650, your custom version will be 27650000.
 For each subsequent call to mixin, mixer will increment the version by 10.

    View the `mixin man page`_ for more information on mixin commands.

-#. **Update system to make bundle available**
+#. **Update system to make custom bundle available**

    Update your system using swupd to make your custom bundle accessible.